 In these examples, the individuals also need to meet the eligibility criteria and application deadlines.

-Ang’s contract with his builder to renovate his house includes construction of an outside pool and landscaping.
-The contract is for $200,000, with $40,000 allocated for the pool and landscaping.
+Ang’s contract with his builder to renovate his house included construction of an outside pool and landscaping.
+The contract was for $200,000, with $40,000 allocated for the pool and landscaping.

 Ang is eligible for the grant based on the home renovation amount of $160,000.

-Ambika has engaged a builder to add an extension to her existing house.
-The contract work is for $200,000, excluding painting.
+Ambika engaged a builder to add an extension to her existing house.
+The contract work was for $200,000, excluding painting.
 Ambika intends to paint the residence herself after the builder has finished.

 Even though Ambika is doing some of the work (i.e. painting), she is not performing services under the contract.
 So, Ambika is eligible for the grant.

-The demolition starts 2 months after the contract is signed, but then there is a delay of 5 months before construction of the new home begins.
+The demolition started 3 months after the demolition contract was signed, and there was a delay of 4 months (after demolition) before construction of the new home began.

-The ‘construction commencement date’ is the date when the demolition of the existing residence began.
+The ‘construction commencement date’ is the date when the construction of the new residence began.

-Alex and Peter are eligible for the grant.
+Jay and Charlie are eligible for the grant.

 Where there are multiple contracts for one substantial renovation, at least one contract with a builder must be for $150,000.